ClusterHQ/flocker/docs/gettinginvolved/acceptance-testing.rst

      secret_access_token: <aws secret access token>

 The AWS backend also requires that the availability zone the test are running in be specified in the  ``FLOCKER_FUNCTIONAL_TEST_AWS_AVAILABILITY_ZONE`` environment variable.
-This is specified seperately from the credential file, so that the file can be reused in different regions.
+This is specified separately from the credential file, so that the file can be reused in different regions.

 Rackspace
 ---------

-The configuration stanza for the openstack backend running on rackspace looks as follows:
+The configuration stanza for the OpenStack backend running on Rackspace looks as follows:

 .. code:: yaml